 “If you ask me, those forces should be out there trying to help the Canadian victims you’re speaking about.
 But if they think their time would be better served starting a civil war to steal some resources, then yes, that is what we are willing to do.”

 “I told you to keep the press back!” yelled the RCMP officer.

-Seconds later, it exploded into a massive fireball.
-I remember an intense flash of light and heat, the force of the explosion lifted me from my feet and sent me crashing into the front gates.
+Seconds later, it exploded into a mass of light and heat, the force of the explosion lifted me from my feet and sent me crashing into the front gates.
 My ears rang and I couldn’t move, my body was in shock.

 I woke up tied to a chair in an empty barn.
 I didn’t know where I was, nor who was with me and how long I had been out.
 The air was hot and dry.
 I was thirsty and throbbing with pain.
 My ears still rang from the explosion.
 Soon after I woke, the barn door chugged open and a muscular black man walked in.
 The first thing he did was wind back and clock me one hard on the side of my face.

 Oh, how I missed getting beat up by black guys.

 He leaned close to me, “You’re in a lot of trouble, white boy.”

 “What do you want from me?
 Who are you?”